moonytheloony/Blog-Web/content/post/Delivering IoT Mixed Reality Applications using The MSF Process Model Part 3.md

 ## The Project in Action

 Start all the services including the simulator and deploy the application on the emulator or wear your HoloLens device and launch the application.
 Try air tapping the sensors to view their last recorded values.
-Here is a small YouTube link that demonstrates how it works.
+Here is a short video that demonstrates how it works.

 {{< youtube jads_3VJqtA >}}